Skip to content

 Frequently asked questions

-What is the Law of Cosines and when should I use it instead of the Pythagorean theorem?
+What is the Law of Cosines and when should I use it?

-The Law of Cosines states c = √(a² + b² − 2ab·cos(C)) and applies to any triangle, whether or not it contains a right angle.
+The Law of Cosines states c = √(a² + b² − 2ab·cos(C)) and applies to any triangle, with or without a right angle.
 The Pythagorean theorem is a special case valid only for right triangles (where C = 90° and the cosine term vanishes).
-Use the Law of Cosines whenever you have two sides and the included angle (SAS) and need the third side, or when you have all three sides (SSS) and need an angle.
-It is the correct choice for oblique triangles encountered in navigation, land surveying, and structural design.
+Use the Law of Cosines whenever you have two sides and the included angle (SAS) and need the third side, or when you have all three sides (SSS) and need to find an angle.
+It is the correct choice for oblique triangles encountered in navigation, land surveying, structural design, and 3D computer graphics.
+Together with the Law of Sines, it lets you solve any triangle given a complete set of independent measurements.

 How does the Law of Cosines relate to the Pythagorean theorem?

 The Pythagorean theorem is actually a special case of the Law of Cosines.
 When the included angle C equals 90°, cos(90°) = 0, so the term −2ab·cos(C) drops out entirely, leaving c² = a² + b².
-For angles less than 90°, cos(C) is positive, meaning the third side is shorter than the Pythagorean prediction.
-For angles greater than 90°, cos(C) is negative, so the third side is longer.
-This makes the Law of Cosines a powerful generalization of the familiar theorem.
+For angles less than 90° (acute), cos(C) is positive, meaning the third side c is shorter than the Pythagorean prediction — the triangle 'closes up'.
+For angles greater than 90° (obtuse), cos(C) is negative, so the third side is longer than the Pythagorean value.
+This makes the Law of Cosines a powerful generalization that smoothly interpolates between all three triangle types — acute, right, and obtuse — through one unified formula.

 Can the Law of Cosines be used to find an angle if all three sides are known?

 Yes.
 Rearranging the formula gives cos(C) = (a² + b² − c²) / (2ab), from which C = arccos((a² + b² − c²) / (2ab)).
-If you know all three sides of a triangle, you can find any of the three angles by substituting the appropriate sides.
-Apply this version when you have an SSS (side-side-side) triangle and need to determine one or more of its interior angles.
-This is commonly needed in structural engineering and 3D graphics to compute the orientation of surfaces.
+If all three sides are known, you can find any of the three angles by selecting the right combination of sides — to find angle A opposite side a, use cos(A) = (b² + c² − a²) / (2bc).
+Apply this version when you have an SSS triangle (all three sides) and need any of the angles.
+It is commonly needed in structural engineering and 3D graphics to compute the orientation of surfaces, in navigation to find bearings from known waypoint distances, and in robotics inverse kinematics.